 It was a sweltering 100º Fahrenheit with 90% humidity in late November 2012 when I first encountered Nauyaca Falls in Costa Rica.
 Tucked away in the mountains about twenty minutes above the Pacific surf community of Dominical, Nauyaca Falls is not an easy stroll of a hike.
 Most visitors ride horses to the falls, but arriving at 1:30pm meant the horseback tours were already finished for the day.
 Feeling confident in my hiking ability, I set out on the long, arduous journey with thirty pounds of photo equipment strapped to my back, not knowing how strenuous the excursion would be.

 A few dozen yards from the parking lot, a wooden suspension bridge revealed itself, hovering above a peaceful, casually flowing stream.
 Once across the bridge and after a sharp left-hand turn, the escalation began, and for the next seventy-five minutes, I trekked through the wet, muddy jungle, nearly every step relentlessly uphill.
-With each bend in the trail, the feeling of hope and wish that the hike would finally be over, was crushed by the revelation of another devastating, steep climb.
+With each bend in the trail, the feeling of hope that the hike would finally be over, was crushed by the revelation of another devastating, steep climb.

 The sense of relief upon arriving at the falls cannot be overstated, but was also overshadowed by the excitement and anticipation of experiencing the magnificent natural wonder.
 At this point, the roar of the water was deafening, and still without seeing the falls, two options were given.
 The most natural option continued forward and lead to the upper falls, where three towering 135-foot cascades plunge onto gigantic, sedan-sized boulders resting awkwardly below.